-If you add scoliosis and flexible joints to this mix, you'll see an awkward-looking body that causes psychological discomfort in these patients.
+If you add scoliosis and flexible joints to this mix, you'll see an awkward-looking body that causes psychological discomfort.

-Because of this, gaining weight would be an amazing way to make their bodies look more natural.
+Because of this, gaining weight would be a fantastic way to make their bodies look more natural.

-I stumbled upon a few Marfan patients with a concave chest that complained about not being able to gain weight.
+I stumbled upon a few Marfan patients with a concave chest complaining about not being able to gain weight.